NWRC Research Areas: Feral Swine and Ungulate Research

 The APHIS Wildlife Services (WS) program provides technical advice to landowners, State agencies and others, as well as direct management assistance for feral swine problems in more than 30 States.
 This is often necessary because hunting alone cannot resolve feral swine conflicts with humans.
 WS experts provide a 3-pronged approach that involves management, disease surveillance, and research.

 WS researchers at the National Wildlife Research Center (NWRC) support this effort by studying a variety of issues such as feral swine behavior and ecology, disease transmission, and the development of new management tools and techniques.
-Recent efforts have evaluated the effectiveness of an oral toxicant bait and swine-specific bait delivery systems, as well as existing trap designs.
+Recent efforts have evaluated the effectiveness of an oral toxicant bait and feral swine-specific bait delivery systems, in addition to research focused on optimizing preparedness for an introduction of African swine fever virus in feral swine.

 Managing Ungulates